 Protocol for Non-Athletes

-After an initial assessment at the Health Center, a notification will be sent to the student’s faculty and faculty advisor by the Dean of Student Development.
+After an initial assessment by a clinician at the Cox Health and Counseling Center, a notification will be sent to the dean of student development who notifies the student’s faculty and faculty advisor as appropriate.

 - This email will be copied to the student and state that the student is responsible for arranging and meeting with each professor regarding any concerns about academic work.